Sakura

 Where You'll Stay

-Salon sessions are $3550 (USD) per person.
-A non-refundable deposit of $1800 secures your place with balance due 60 days before the session.
+Salon sessions are $3,550 USD per person.
+To reserve your place, a non-refundable deposit of $1,800 is required.
+The balance is due 60 days before your session begins.

-Four nights in a private room plus all food, drink, and transportation during the salon session.
-Does not include transportation to and from Karatsu.
+Four nights of quiet comfort in a private room, all meals and drinks lovingly prepared, and transportation during the salon experience.
+(Travel to and from Karatsu is not included.)

 What's included